Fulcrum

 With the nearest larger health facility being over 18 km away on poor roads, the community near Sholi was in need of a health center.
 In 2016, Sholi responded to that need, and applied for a grant to build both a community center and a regional health center to serve members and residents.
 With funds from the grant, as well as members’ individual contributions, the health center was built, and today it includes a small pharmacy, room for basic first aid, a staffed nurse, family planning services, blood testing, and treatment for malaria, parasites, and respiratory infection.

 Sholi also began, with grants from Café Feminino Foundation, a women and children’s nutrition program in the community, where kids ages 2 to 5 who are identified as susceptible to malnutrition attend the program 4 days/week of 9 months and receive fortified porridge, learn simple counting and songs, and parents attend monthly educational meetings.
-A few years ago, Sholi also built a community hall that they not only use for cooperative meetings and general assemblies, but can rent out to the community for events.
+A few years ago, Sholi also built a community hall that they not only use for cooperative meetings and general assemblies but can rent out to the community for events.